chungyc/site-blog/site/posts/2008/12/look-at-year-of-blogging.markdown

 ---
 title: A look at a year of blogging
-published: 2008-12-27T07:02:55Z
+published: 2008-12-27
 categories: Blog
-tags:
 ---

-With the end of the first year that I have begun blogging on <a href="http://blog.chungyc.org/">Stochastic Scribbles</a>, this seems to be a good time to take a retrospective look at what I wrote about and list the more major posts.
+With the end of the first year that I have begun blogging on <a href="https://blog.chungyc.org/">Stochastic Scribbles</a>, this seems to be a good time to take a retrospective look at what I wrote about and list the more major posts.
 Given my interest in science, it's no surprise that a lot of the articles are about astronomy and physics.
 A lot of them were about spacecraft or astronomical discoveries in the news, but there were also a few introductory science articles on things that I found interesting or had wondered about.

 <!--more-->